 Publicize the fact that you are registering voters.
 There are many ways to do this, including:

 - Ask clients if they want to register today.
 You might ask when they first come in, make it part of your intake/outtake interview, or add it to your organization's forms.

 - Develop posters or flyers encouraging people to register, and hang them in your office or even throughout town.

 - Develop and use a phone bank to get the word out.
 In a phone bank, your organization gets a group of people together (often staff or volunteers) to call a large number of people (perhaps clients of your organization) to get certain information across.
 A phone bank has many different uses; it can also be used to poll voters on their preferences or to remind them to vote.

 - Send a mass email alert asking people to register.
-A caution, here: this will limit your potential audience to people with easy access to a computer.
-If you are especially interested in registering people without much money, or who are less likely to be on line, this may not be a particularly good option for you to use.
+A caution, here: this will limit your potential audience to people with easy access to the internet.

 - Give incentives to people who register.
 This might be especially useful for a voter registration drive.
 Small things such as pens, buttons, etc., can be very helpful in convincing people to take the time to do it.

-- Get the word out about voter registration in your organization's newsletter and also in the newsletters of groups or churches you partner with.
+- Get the word out about voter registration in your organization's newsletter and also in the newsletters of groups or faith communities with whom you partner.